 IBC’s are not permitted to conduct business within the jurisdiction in which they are incorporated

-Every company is required to have a registered office and address in Cyprus as well as a secretary by law who can be a legal or natural entity, however there are specific local companies that con provide legal registered offices for you.
+Every company is required to have a registered office and address in Cyprus as well as a secretary by law who can be a legal or natural entity.
+However, there are specific local companies that can provide registered legal offices for you.
 To register a limited liability company, Memorandum and Articles of Association must be prepared by a licensed law practitioner and filed at the Office of the Registrar of Companies.

-All the rules and regulation placed by the European Union are followed, which places Cyprus at the forefront of Enterprise Centres in the European Region.
-The main objectives of the Cyprus tax reforms which are in effect today are:
+All the rules and regulation placed by the European Union are followed, which puts Cyprus at the forefront of Enterprise Centres in the European Region.
+The primary objectives of the Cyprus tax reforms which are in effect today are:

-• Complete harmonisation with the tax system of the European Union.
+- Complete harmonization with the tax system of the European Union.

-The EU Commission recently gave its approval to the tonnage taxation system operated in Cyprus, and has given the green light for the system to remain in force until 2019 with the option of a further ten years until 2029.
-With this approval it is expected that Cyprus will see an increase in its percentage of the world shipping market.
+The EU Commission recently gave its approval to the tonnage taxation system operated in Cyprus and has given the green light for the order to remain in force until 2019 with the option of a further ten years until 2029.
+With this approval, it is expected that Cyprus will see an increase in its percentage of the world shipping market.